2024 Warbirds Over Wanaka Volunteer Policies & Procedures

-- Theft or inappropriate removal or possession of WOW’s property or that of any WOW volunteer, staff or visitor, including failing to cooperate fully in any WOW investigation.
+- Theft or inappropriate removal or possession of Warbirds property or that of any Warbirds volunteer, staff or visitor, including failing to cooperate fully in any Warbirds investigation.

-- Volunteering under the influence of alcohol or illegal drugs and/or illegal or unauthorized possession, distribution, sale, transfer, or use of alcohol or illegal drugs.
+- Volunteering under the influence of alcohol or illegal drugs and/or illegal or unauthorised possession, distribution, sale, transfer, or use of alcohol or illegal drugs.

-- Creating a disturbance on WOW premises, at sponsored activities or in areas which could jeopardise the safety of others.
+- Creating a disturbance on Warbirds premises, at sponsored activities or in areas which could jeopardise the safety of others.

-- engage in any activity that may or causes physical or mental harm of another person (such as verbal abuse, physical abuse, assault, sexual or racial harassment, bullying, safety of yourself and others)
+- Engaging in any activity that may or causes physical or mental harm of another person (such as verbal abuse, physical abuse, assault, sexual or racial harassment, bullying, safety of yourself and others).

-- provide a false or misleading statement, declaration or claim
+- Providing a false or misleading statement, declaration or claim.

-- engage in a criminal activity in our workplace.
+- Engaging in a criminal activity in our workplace.

-- Improper use of WOW’s property or property owned by any other individual or organisation.
+- Improper use of Warbirds property or property owned by any other individual or organisation.

 - Lack of cooperation, or other disrespectful conduct.

-- Violation of WOW or local safety and health rules.
+- Violation of Warbirds or local Health & Safety rules.

-- Inappropriate use of telephones, computer equipment or systems, e-mail system, facsimile machines, or other WOW-owned equipment.
+- Inappropriate use of telephones, computer equipment or systems, e-mail system or other Warbirds owned equipment.

-- Unauthorized disclosure of WOW proprietary or confidential information.
+- Unauthorised disclosure of Warbirds proprietary or confidential information.

 - Unsatisfactory performance or conduct.

-WOW provides a drug-free, healthy, and safe environment.
-While at the Airshow and while conducting WOW-related activities off WOW premises, a volunteer may not use, possess, distribute, sell or be under the influence of alcohol or illegal drugs.
-Please see WOW’s Drug & Alcohol Policy.
+Warbirds provides a drug-free, healthy, and safe environment.
+While at the Airshow and while conducting Warbirds related activities off Warbirds premises, a volunteer may not use, possess, distribute, sell or be under the influence of alcohol or illegal drugs.
+Please see Warbird's Drug & Alcohol Policy.

 Safety, Security and Liability

-ACC covers injuries to volunteers while performing volunteer service on behalf of WOW.
+ACC covers injuries to volunteers while performing volunteer service on behalf of Warbirds.
 Contact the Volunteer Manager for more information about insurance and liability.

-WOW strives to ensure the safety of all volunteers.
-If the Airshow should be cancelled, the Volunteer Manager will notify volunteers rostered on via email/phone of the closing.
+Warbirds strives to ensure the safety of all volunteers.
+If the Airshow should be cancelled, the Volunteer Manager will notify volunteers rostered on via email/phone of the cancellation.

-Equipment and Vehicles —Any equipment, machinery, tools, or vehicles which appear to be damaged, defective, or in need of repair should be reported to the WOW Office.
+Equipment and vehicles —any equipment, machinery, tools, or vehicles which appear to be damaged, defective, or in need of repair should be reported to the Warbirds office.
 Prompt reporting of damages, defects and the need for repairs could prevent possible injury to others.
-WOW hired vehicles are to be used for WOW’s business purposes only and may not be borrowed or otherwise used for personal use.
+Warbirds hired vehicles are to be used for Warbirds business purposes only and may not be borrowed or otherwise used for personal use.

-Volunteers must have a valid driver’s license to operate a WOW hired vehicle.
-There is a continuing obligation on the volunteer’s part to notify the Volunteer Manager if the volunteer’s driver’s license is suspended or revoked at any time throughout the volunteer’s service.
-Volunteer use of a WOW vehicle without a valid driver’s license may result in disciplinary action.
+Volunteers must have a valid driver licence to operate a Warbirds hired vehicle.
+There is a continuing obligation on the volunteer’s part to notify the Volunteer Manager if the volunteer’s driver licence is suspended or revoked at any time throughout the volunteer’s service.
+Volunteer use of a Warbirds vehicle without a valid driver licence may result in disciplinary action.

-Volunteers who are involved in an accident while using a WOW hired vehicle must report the accident that same day to the Volunteer Manager and fill out an incident report form.
+Volunteers who are involved in an accident while using a Warbirds hired vehicle must report the accident that same day to the Volunteer Manager and fill out an incident report form.

 Return of Property

-Volunteers are responsible for WOW property which includes all materials, files, keys, passwords or any other written or electronic information issued to volunteers.
-All WOW property must be returned on or before your last day.
-WOW may take all actions deemed appropriate to recover or protect its property.
+Volunteers are responsible for Warbirds property which includes all materials, files, keys, passwords or any other written or electronic information issued to volunteers.
+All Warbirds property must be returned on or before your last day.
+Warbirds may take all actions deemed appropriate to recover or protect its property.

 Sexual Harassment in the Workplace

-WOW is committed to providing volunteers with an environment that is free from discrimination and unlawful harassment.
+Warbirds is committed to providing volunteers with an environment that is free from discrimination and unlawful harassment.
 Actions, words, jokes, or comments based on an individual’s sex, race, ethnicity, age, religion, or any other legally protected characteristic will not be tolerated.
-WOW encourages volunteers to bring any incidents of sexual harassment to the immediate attention of the Volunteer Manager or WOW Management.
+Warbirds encourages volunteers to bring any incidents of sexual harassment to the immediate attention of the Volunteer Manager or Warbirds management.

 Conflict of Interest

-WOW is judged by the individual and collective performance of its volunteers.
-WOW recognises the importance of a volunteer’s duty to WOW, to its members and supporters, to act in a manner that merits public trust and confidence.
+Warbirds is judged by the individual and collective performance of its volunteers.
+Warbirds recognises the importance of a volunteer’s duty to Warbirds, to its members and supporters, to act in a manner that merits public trust and confidence.

-Each volunteer must act in a manner that will safeguard the reputation and integrity of WOW and will preserve and strengthen public confidence in WOW activities.
-Likewise, volunteers must refrain from engaging in any transaction in which personal interests conflict or appear to conflict with those of WOW.
-An actual or potential conflict of interest occurs when a volunteer is in a position to influence a decision that may result in personal gain for yourself or for a relative as a result of WOW’s business dealings.
-Participation in any activity prohibited by this Policy can result in the termination of volunteer service.
+Each volunteer must act in a manner that will safeguard the reputation and integrity of Warbirds and will preserve and strengthen public confidence in Warbird's activities.
+Likewise, volunteers must refrain from engaging in any transaction in which personal interests, conflict or appear to conflict with those of Warbirds.
+An actual or potential conflict of interest occurs when a volunteer is in a position to influence a decision that may result in personal gain for yourself or for a relative as a result of Warbirds business dealings.
+Participation in any activity prohibited by this policy can result in the termination of volunteer service.

 No volunteer shall accept payment of any kind (including gifts, cash, discounts, concessions, services or other similar item or benefits) for services rendered as part of his or her volunteer service.

-Volunteers must not engage in political activities during their volunteer service on behalf of WOW.
-If anyone is seen leafleting cars in the car park the WOW Office is to be notified immediately.
+Volunteers must not engage in political activities during their volunteer service on behalf of Warbirds. if anyone is seen leafleting cars in the car park the Warbirds office is to be notified immediately.